Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Monotonicity For Maximum Input

 \item For every $\bar{s}_i$ active for a non-zero time interval,

 hold for a.e. $t$ within its active time interval. \end{enumerate} \end{ass}

-Assumption~\ref{ass:MonoPath}a requires $l$ to be monotonically decreasing, analogous to Assumption~\ref{ass:MonoTf}, and thus a larger state is desired to decrease the objective.
-Assumption~\ref{ass:MonoPath}b imposes that changing $u$ and $x$ have opposite effects on the constraint $\bar{s}_i$.
+Assumption~\ref{ass:MonoPath}a requires $l$ to be monotonically decreasing, analogously to Assumption~\ref{ass:MonoTf}, and thus a larger state is desired to decrease the objective.
+Assumption~\ref{ass:MonoPath}b imposes that changing $u$ and $x$ have opposite effects on constraint $\bar{s}_i$.

 We can now obtain an intuition about how the properties in Assumptions~\ref{ass:MonoTf}, \ref{ass:MonoSys}, and \ref{ass:MonoPath} affect the optimal solution.
-The monotonicity of the terminal components and stage cost shows that an optimal solution prefers a larger state.
+The monotonicity of the terminal components and the stage cost shows that an optimal solution prefers a larger state.
 This leads to a preference for a larger input, due to the monotonicity of the system.
-Finally, the larger input and state do not tend to violate the constraints, as they have the opposite effect on the constraint $\bar{s}_i$.
+Finally, the larger input and the larger state do not tend to violate the constraints, as they have the opposite effect on the constraint $\bar{s}_i$.
 Under these properties, the optimal input is likely to be the maximum feasible input.

 Indeed, the above intuition can be formalized as follows: \begin{thm} Given problem~\eqref{eq:OC} and its optimal trajectory $(x^\star,u^\star)$, suppose that the regularity conditions in Assumptions~\ref{ass:Regu}, \ref{eq:Termi}, and \ref{ass:ContBoundary} hold.
 If Assumptions~\ref{ass:MonoTf}, \ref{ass:MonoSys}, and \ref{ass:MonoPath} also hold, then $\lambda^\top g^\star[t]> 0 $ and $u^\star(t) = \max \mathcal{D}(x^\star(t))$ for a.e. $t \in [0,t_f]$, with $ \mathcal{D}$ defined in \eqref{eq:ControlSet}, and the optimal trajectory is bang-ride. \end{thm}